Anish-MutliTalent/Essentialis/landing/src/docs/downloading.md

 1. **Log in and go to your dashboard.**
 2. Find your document — use search, tags, or browse by folder.
 3. Click to preview your document right in your browser (no download needed for most PDFs and images).
-4. When you’re ready, click “Download.”
+4. When you’re ready, click “Decrypt.”
    - The document will be decrypted _on your device_ before saving.
 Only you see the unencrypted file.

 ---